Carmen Best confirmed as Seattle police chief

 Best is a 26-year veteran of the Seattle Police Department and the first African American to serve as its permanent chief.

-The Seattle City Council voted 8-0 Monday to confirm Interim Police Chief Carmen Best as the city’s permanent police chief.
+The Seattle City Council voted unanimously Monday to confirm Interim Police Chief Carmen Best as the city’s permanent police chief.

 “I had no idea I had so much support in the community,” Best said, addressing the crowd after the vote and asking her backers to stay involved during any tough times to come.
 “I’m counting on all of you.”